bghojogh/Roweis-Discriminant-Analysis/README.md

 This code is for **Roweis Discriminant Analysis (RDA)** and **Kernel Roweis Discriminant Analysis (Kernel RDA)**.

-## Special Cases
+## Special Cases and Roweis Map

 The special cases of RDA are **Fisher Discriminant Analysis (FDA), Principal Component Analysis (PCA), Supervised Principal Component Analysis (SPCA), and Double Supervised Discriminant Analysis (DSDA)**.
 The special cases of Kernel RDA are **Kernel FDA, Kernel PCA, Kernel SPCA, and Kernel DSDA**.
+Here is the **Roweis Map** in the input and feature spaces:

 ![Roweis_map](https://user-images.githubusercontent.com/66282117/83956306-87e13e80-a82a-11ea-92a9-21c8ea938486.png)